Osiris-Team/PayHook/WIP.md

 - Commandline tool to extract relevant data from the database and modify it.

 ### Todo
-- TODO Switch from Paypal to Braintree, due to the mess of PayPals API
+- Make webhook requirement optional by doing periodic checks.
 - Functionality to send payments.
-Currently, it's only possible to receive payments.
+Currently, it's only possible to receive payments from customers.
 - Add support for real goods.
 Currently, the focus is on digital goods and services, which means that billing addresses are ignored.
 - Add support for more payment processors.
+- Run as server (payments-server) since currently this software is only meant for Java developers to integrate into their existing projects.

 ### Installation